How much inflation can fiscal policy create? Separating household heterogeneity and liquidity: The 2-asset HANK model

-The above formulation allows for a time-varying demand shock $A_t$ shifting all households' discount factor $\beta$, which will be used to induce consumption restraints in Section \ref{sec:postcov}.\footnote{This is in line with \cite{bardoczyEtAl2024}, who also use discount factor shocks in a HANK study relating to the US post-2020 period.} As e.g. in \cite{auclertEtAljpe}, households are \emph{not} free to choose their own labor supply.
-Instead, they are required to work the number of hours demanded by their employers at the wage determined by a set of labor unions as detailed below.
-These will be equal in equilibrium, i.e., $N_{it}=N_t~\forall i\in [0,1]$.\\ An agent who gets to adjust her illiquid capital stock will the face budget constraint
+The above formulation allows for a time-varying demand shock $A_t$ shifting all households' discount factor $\beta$.
+This is a vehicle to induce consumption restraints for an exercise in Section \ref{sec:mon_imps}.\footnote{This is in line with \cite{bardoczyEtAl2024}, who also use discount factor shocks in a HANK study relating to the US post-2020 period.} As, e.g., in \cite{auclertEtAljpe}, households are \emph{not} free to choose their own labor supply.
+Instead, they are required to work the number of hours demanded by their employers at the wage determined by a set of labor unions as detailed in Appendix \ref{app:two_asset_hank}.
+These will be equal in equilibrium, i.e., $N_{it}=N_t~\forall i\in [0,1]$.